Assessing needs and optionsParking the car – it's something most drivers do multiple times each day. Usually, without much thought.

 - Parking enforcement efforts being conducted by Castle Rock Police Department’s new Community Service Officer

 A study of current and future parking needs in Downtown Castle Rock was conducted in 2016/17.
-Work in conjunction with this study included development of a plan with short- and long-term strategies to more effectively and efficiently meet the growing mobility needs of residents, visitors and employers.
+The study included development of a plan with short- and long-term strategies to more effectively and efficiently meet the growing mobility needs of residents, visitors and employers.
 View the executive summary of the study, a list of action items and the full study.

 Downtown parking changes